AlexanderFabisch/AlexanderFabisch.github.io/content/blog/julia.md

 Title: Julia
 Date: 2013-09-08 12:11
 Category: Blog
+Summary: My opinion on the Julia programming language.

 [Julia](http://julialang.org/) is a new programming language for the scientific community.
 Its main advantage over Matlab, R, etc. is its